TrevorDrummond/Text-Translation-API-V3-Flask-App-Tutorial-Containers/README.md

-# Tutorial: Build a Flask app with Azure Cognitive Services
+# Code Forked from - tutorial: Build a Flask app with Azure Cognitive Services

-With this sample, you'll build a Flask web app that uses Azure Cognitive Services to translate text, analyze sentiment, and synthesize translated text into speech.
+With this sample, you'll build a Flask web app that uses Azure Cognitive Service containers to translate text.
 If you run into any issues, let us know by submitting and issue.

 ## What is Flask?